 If there is any piece of software that seems related to what we do but is not in the repository I may have it laying around or it may be in a github repository for one of our papers.

-Currently I’m in medical school.
+Currently I’m a medical resident.
 I try to be as involved as I can be with research.
-There are two manuscripts that are currently under review that I contributed to.
+My current interests revolve around chronic disease management and care in indigent populations.

 Time dependence of evolutionary metrics during an emerging influenza virus outbreak